imransilvake/tic-tac-toe/README.md

 # Tic-Tac-Toe
-A game developed using React JavaScript on top of [React-Seed](https://github.com/imransilvake/React-Seed) that uses a famous seed: [Create-React-App](https://github.com/facebook/create-react-app).
+A Tic-Tac-Toe game developed using React JavaScript.
+It it build on top of [React-Seed](https://github.com/imransilvake/React-Seed) that uses a famous facebook seed: [Create-React-App](https://github.com/facebook/create-react-app).
-- Lets you play tic-tac-toe.
+- It Lets you play tic-tac-toe.
 - Indicates when a player has won the game.
 - Stores a game’s history as a game progresses.
 - Allows players to review a game’s history and see previous versions of a game’s board.